Evangelion (mecha): Conception

 Hideaki Anno, director and principal screenwriter of Neon Genesis Evangelion, initially sought to create what he called "a simple work featuring robots".
-He began by focusing on vague images and ideas rather than defined concepts, thinking that other staff members would then contribute adding details.
-According to King Records' Toshimichi Ōtsuki, producer of the series, at the beginning of production, the idea was to create a series about an Ultraman in armor, the protagonist of the franchise of the same name.
+He began by focusing on vague images and ideas rather than defined concepts, thinking other staff members would contribute by adding details.
+According to King Records' Toshimichi Ōtsuki, producer of the series, at the beginning of production, the idea was to create a series about an Ultraman in armor, the franchise of the same name's protagonist.
 The staff took inspiration from an old project by Gainax; for the project, Anno came up with the idea of a female pilot in the wake of the original video animation Fight!
 Iczer One, starting from the image of a girl in a capsule-shaped cockpit full of liquid – prototypes of the Eva-00 pilot Rei Ayanami and the Entry Plug – but without having a precise plot in mind.
-Other images became the basis of Evangelion, such as skyscrapers emerging from the top of mountains, robots carrying batteries, people dragging large cables, and a city in the mountains named Tokyo-2 in Nagano Prefecture.
-During production, moreover, it was decided to have teenagers pilot the mechas and follow the tradition of other robot anime, but Anno did not initially think to give a reason regarding their ages.
+Other images became the basis of Evangelion, such as skyscrapers emerging from the top of mountains, robots carrying batteries, people dragging large cables, and a city in the peaks named Tokyo-2 in Nagano Prefecture.

+During production, the staff decided to have teenagers pilot the mechas and follow the tradition of other robot anime.
+However, Anno did not initially think to give a reason regarding their ages.
 An explanation came to mind to the character designer of the series, Yoshiyuki Sadamoto.
 While watching a documentary on the Japanese TV station NHK named The Fantastic Microcosm of the Human Body: Brain and Soul (驚異の小宇宙 人体II 脳と心, Kyōi no shōuchū jintai: nō to kokoro) the artist learned of the existence of A10 nerves.
-Sadamoto then pitched new ideas for the anime, such as being able to explain the age of the pilots, who are all teenagers without mothers.

-Sadamoto tried to create something along the lines of Space Pirate Captain Harlock's Arcadia, a spaceship with a computer that contains the soul of its creator, Tochirō Ōyama.
+Sadamoto then pitched new ideas for the anime, such as explaining the age of the pilots, who are all teenagers without mothers.
+Sadamoto tried to create something similar to Space Pirate Captain Harlock's Arcadia, a spaceship with a computer that contains the soul of its creator, Tochirō Ōyama.
 Anno compared the interface system of the Eva to a modern version of Gō Nagai's Mazinger, a giant robot whose cockpit is located in the head of the robot.
 The staff thus conceived the Evas as custodians of the soul of the pilot's mother, controlled through a psychic link with her son.
-The Nerv was inspired by the Solo Ship from Space Runaway Ideon, whose crew faces hostile aliens of the Buff Clan and other humans, with mecha that go out of control and communicate only with children.
+Sadamoto also compared the Nerv with the Solo Ship from Space Runaway Ideon, whose crew faces hostile aliens of the Buff Clan and other humans, with mecha that go out of control and communicate only with children.